Tomogunchi/GenoMod/README.md

 #### Manual Installation
 1. Download the [latest release here](https://github.com/Tomogunchi/GenoMod/releases/latest "Latest Release").
 2. Download and open **GenoMod.zip**
-3. Extract the contents of **GenoMod.zip** into your Venge Client resource swapper
+3. Extract the "files" folder from **GenoMod.zip** into your Venge Client resource swapper
+4. Extract the "genomodscript.js" and the "charfix.js" into your Venge Client userscripts folder
-4. Launch or restart your client.
+5. Launch or restart your client.